lilyminium/ash-sage-rc2/01_download-data/physprop/intermediate/README.md

 In this stage, we clean the data by filtering out fixing erroneous data, filtering out data with high-viscosity components, and running an initial filter for properties of interest.

+Please see `run.sh` for the order of scripts, and input/output arguments.
+Please see log files in `logs/` for logging output.

 ## Erroneous data

 In version 1.2 of the NIST ThermoML dataset (labelled v2020-09-30, last revised 2021-09-09), we discovered several cases of erroneous data.
 Full details are available in the `clean-data/` directory.
 They include data filtered out for several reasons: